Friday, December 16, 2011

 The same equations apply to the bunch length and energy spread.
 The longitudinal beta function is given to first order by

 For ESRF these are available here.
+A good reference is this article by M. Sands.

 So, the basic mechanism of the synchrotron light source involve highly relativistic electrons moving through magnetic fields.
 What happens?